-Rather than taking the high-risk approach of replacing these mainframes and thereby throwing away these huge investments, most mainframe users are instead looking for ways to increase the return on these assets by placing them squarely at the center of the modern computing world.
+Rather than taking the high-risk approach of replacing these mainframes and thereby throwing away these huge investments, most mainframe users are instead looking for ways to increase the return on these assets by placing them squarely at the centre of the modern computing world.
 This strategy offers the possibility of leveraging the existing mainframe portfolio while at the same time exploiting the advantages of different technologies and delivery channels, maximizing opportunities for business productivity, efficiency and overall success.

-One of the main challenges, however, is to bring the different technology worlds together while at the same time maintaining enough separation to avoid contamination issues.
+One of the main challenges, however, is two bring the different technology worlds together while at the same time maintaining enough separation to avoid contamination issues.
+For example, opening up access to selected mainframe applications from social marketplaces may deliver a huge increase in market reach and broadening

-In addition to managing risk, the challenge points to a skills problem -- trying to find developers who are equally expert in mainframe programming and later technologies such as JSON, OAuth and NodeJS can be extremely difficult and expensive.
-Surely there must be a way to keep the mainframe and web-based worlds separate but connected in such a way that risks are minimized?
+"Then there is the skills problem; trying to find developers who are equally expert in mainframe programming and later technologies" of product offerings, but if it comes at the expense of compromising the legendary integrity and reliability of the mainframe environment then the price is unlikely to be worth paying.
+Then there is the skills problem; trying to find developers who are equally expert in mainframe programming and later technologies such as JSON, OAuth and NodeJS is going to be extremely difficult and expensive.
+Surely there must be a way to keep the mainframe and web-based worlds separate but connected in such a way that these risks are minimized?

 Service oriented approaches emerged as one way to try to address this integration issue.
 The concept was to enable business application code, processes and data to be assembled into 'services' that can be called externally to execute a standalone business function, such as 'Place Order'.
 When the 'Place Order' service is called, the tooling 'orchestrates' the flow between the various components to replicate the order process to provide the desired result.
 However early architectures such as SOA were very standards-based and formal about the way these services are driven, and as a result building the front end calls to these services is quite skills-dependent.
-At the same time, companies have realized that new platforms like phones, tablets and the Internet of Things could offer new delivery channels for new solution types.
+At the same time, companies were realizing that new platforms like phones, tablets and the Internet of Things could offer new delivery channels for new solution types.
 The digital marketplace has started to emerge, and one key characteristic is the speed with which it moves.
 New application innovations need to be seized on quickly in order to compete.
 A faster, simpler way was needed to enable developers to build solutions that consume these services.

-Enter the API (Application Programming Interface) model.
-The API model is based around modern linkage techniques like REST where the call to drive some back end service is as simple as what programmers would generally think of as an API call; hence the name.
+Enter the API model.
+The API model is based around modern linkage techniques like REST where the call to drive some back end service is as simple as what programmers would generally think of as an API (Application Programming Interface) call; hence the name.
 The API model has in turn spawned the API Economy, a digital strategy covering an ecosystem of suppliers and developers where developers can rapidly pick up APIs, for example from a social exchange or marketplace, and quickly bring new solutions to market.
 It worth noting in passing that although the API model may look completely different from other service-oriented approaches, the same concept remains of having a back-end service that can be driven externally; it is just the method of achieving this that is different.